elewa-student/Vanilla-Fullstack/README.md

 You can access the API either directly from the hosting, or from any third party application (thanks to CORS).
 You can see both in action:
 * [Access via Heroku](https://polar-chamber-20771.herokuapp.com/)
 * [3rd Party API acces](https://elewa-student.github.io/Vanilla-Fullstack)

+Everything has been built from scratch using vanilla JavaScript, except for the Express to do routes and body parsing.